-- monitoring control and surveillance schemes?
+(a) monitoring control and surveillance schemes?
 Yes...[1]
 In Part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The U.S. Coast Guard conducts air and sea patrols in the Exclusive Economic Zone around Hawaii and on the high seas to enforce Federal regulations for Hawaii longline (and other) fisheries and is participating in monitoring, surveillance and enforcement of fishery measures adopted by the international Western and Central Pacific Fisheries Commission.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The U.S. Coast Guard (USCG) conducts air and sea patrols in the Exclusive Economic Zone of Hawaii and on the high seas to enforce federal regulations for Hawaii vessels and protect the EEZ from illegal foreign encroachment.
+The USCG also cooperates in enforcing international fisheries agreements.

-1U.S.
-Coast Guard Office of Law Enforcement, Living Marine Resources
+U.S. Coast Guard Office of Law Enforcement, Living Marine Resources

-- observer programmes?
+(b) observer programmes?
 Yes...[1]
 In Part...[1⁄2] No...[0]

 Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No A mandatory observer program for Hawaii longline fishing trips was instituted in 1994 under Federal regulations but observer coverage rates were low until 2001.
-Federally-mandated observers now cover over 20% of deep-set tuna longline trips1 and 100% of shallow-set swordfish longline trips2 by Hawaii vessels.
+Federally-mandated observers now cover more than 20% of deep-set tuna longline trips1 and 100% of shallow-set swordfish longline trips2 by Hawaii vessels.